google/gsocguides/pages/student/06-writing_a_proposal.md

 **Projects that represent too large a scope**

 The time flies by quickly.
 If you have a large project, break it into small, coherent pieces and propose to get the first couple of them done.
-That way the organization can be confident that they will get at least one good piece of work out of you.
+That way the organization can be confident that you can complete a project in the allotted time and the project isn't left incomplete indefinitely.

 **Incoherent proposals**

-The organization needs to see a clearly delimited, contained piece of work.
+The organization needs to see a clearly contained piece of work.
 If the organization can't understand or define the work, the proposal will be thrown out.

 **Projects that are "inappropriate" for legal or social reasons**